^

 Differential diagnosis

-To differentiate Cesary's syndrome from other T-cell lymphomas with erythrodermic manifestations, which may have a more favorable prognosis than Cesary's syndrome, additional criteria are needed to demonstrate an increase in the population of pathological T cells in peripheral blood.
-Currently, according to the agreed decision of the Conference of the International Society for the Study of Skin Lymphoma on the Definitions and Terminology of the Symptomatic Forms of T-Cell Lymphomas of the Skin (1998), the following criteria for the diagnosis of Cesary syndrome are adopted:
+To differentiate Sézary syndrome from other cutaneous T-cell lymphomas with erythrodermic manifestations, which may have a more favorable prognosis than Sézary syndrome, additional criteria are needed to demonstrate an increase in the population of abnormal T cells in the peripheral blood.
+At present, according to the consensus decision of the Conference of the International Society for the Study of Cutaneous Lymphoma on the Definitions and Terminology of Erythrodermic Forms of Cutaneous T-cell Lymphomas (1998), the following diagnostic criteria for Sézary syndrome have been adopted:

-- CD4 / CD8 is more than 10, due to an increase in CD4 + cells or an increase in CD4 + CD7- or Vb + cell populations, representing at least 40% of the total lymphocyte pool in flowing immunophenotyping, or
+2. CD4/CD8 greater than 10, which is due to an increase in CD4+ cells or an increase in CD4+ CD7- or Vb+ cell populations that make up at least 40% of the total lymphocyte pool by flow immunophenotyping, or

-- confirmation by the Southern blot method of the presence of a T-cell clone, or
+3. Southern blot confirmation of the presence of a T-cell clone, or

-- confirmation of chromosomal aberrations of clonal T-cells in the form of the same pathological karyotype in 3 cells or more.
+4. confirmation of chromosomal aberrations of clonal T cells in the form of the same pathological karyotype in 3 or more cells.